 Domestic students apply through the University Admissions Centre (UAC).

-- Applications for the February intake open in September and close 11 December of the preceding year and final closing date is 31 January.

-- Applications for the July intake open in April and close late May.

-Later | Domestic students apply through the University Admissions Centre (UAC).

-- Applications for the February intake open in September and close 11 December of the preceding year and final closing date is 31 January.
+- Applications for the February intake open in September.
+The main closing date is 31 October of the preceding year and final closing date is 31 January.

 - Applications for the July intake open in April and close late May.